The 10 Most Colourful Birds in the World

 Our preference of birds is inspired by colours and shapes of feathers, beaks and other body parts.
 In addition, their social behaviour has encouraged us to have them as pets and they have found place in poetry and popular music.

-This Hub showcases 10 birds which are most colourful.
-Some videos highlight their other activities as well.
+This article showcases 10 birds which are most colourful.

 #1.
 Scarlet Macaw